owenCocjin/ProgMenu/README.md

 ```

 Now if "argie" is called (by using the flag "-a" or "--argie") "flagname" will return "Yes".
-**Note that if "argie" isn't called, by default it will return None, which is boolean False**
+**Note that if "argie" isn't called, by default it will return None, which is boolean False!**

 ### Verbose Printing